 Stage3 details on whether the 5G ProSe authorized IEs are included as individual IEs under a parent IE or as a bitmap.

 FFS whether reuse existing IEs or define dedicated IEs for ProSe NR UE-PC5-AMBR and PC5 QoS parameters.

+Whether authorization information is needed for L3 Remote UE.

 Control plane